f3-factory/F3com-data/cursor/main.md

 ## Abstract Methods

-The following methos must be implemented by all extending mapper classes to work properly.
+The following methods must be implemented by all extending mapper classes to work properly.

 ### find